 sees – is a weak link with

 slink – strong link: a link between candidates in which at least one partner is true.
+If one slink partner is false, the other partner is true.
 A slink is represented by a solid curve.

-slink marking – the Sysudoku pencil marking that uses candidate position within the cell to mark slinks and aligned triples (diagram).
+slink marking – the Sysudoku pencil marking that uses candidate position within the cell to mark slinks and aligned triples.

-subset –a set of n cells in a unit containing all of the candidates of n values.
+subset –a subset of n cells in a uit containing n values.

 suset – a pair of digit strings identifying cells and the values these cells contain.
-Susets define ALS and subsets.
+Susets define ALS, subsets and fish.

 suset enumeration scratchpad – a hand calculation algorithm for enumerating almost locked sets in Sudoku.
 Developed in Sysudoku and applied to finned and regular fish, ALS and locked sets.
 Detailed in The Guide/Sysudoku Basic.